apigee-labs/transicator/README.md

 ## Snapshot Server

-The changeserver would be impractical if it had to store every change for every scope since the beginning of time.
-So, the snapshot server lets clients get an initial snapshot of the data by requesting the contents of the database for a particular set of scopes at a particular point in time.
+The changeserver would be impractical if it had to store every change for every selector since the beginning of time.
+So, the snapshot server lets clients get an initial snapshot of the data by requesting the contents of the database for a particular set of selectors at a particular point in time.

-The snapshot server and change server operate on the principle of a "scope."
-A scope is simply a unique identifier for a particular set of records in the database.
+The snapshot server and change server operate on the principle of a "selector" (formerly called "scope") A selector is simply a unique identifier for a particular set of records in the database.

-In order for transicator to work, we need to identify records by scope.
+In order for transicator to work, we need to identify records by selector.
 We do this by adding a "text" column named "_change_selector" to every table that we wish to replicate using transicator.

-The valid characters for a scope are: `0-9a-z_-`
+The valid characters for a selector are: `0-9a-z_-`

 # API Specifications: